forbze/WWDC-First-Time-Guide/README.md

 Some of the sessions I made a last minute decision to attend last year were some of the most informative, so perhaps chose a couple of sessions which you normally wouldn't be interested in - you may be suprised.
 If you find 10 minutes into a session you are already losing interest, don't be afraid to walk out and go to another.

 ### The Labs###
 I cannot underestimate the value the labs provide.
-Apple is a rediculously secretive company, and having the lab engineers available to answer your questions is fantastic.
+Apple is a ridiculously secretive company, and having the lab engineers available to answer your questions is fantastic.
 Take your project along and ask them any questions you have.

 Having access to the Apple UX team to review your app and give you a list of improvements is also worth the price of the ticket!
-These sessions sell out pretty quickly - Last year one ofmy friends got to Moscone at 6am just to get his name on the list.
+These sessions sell out pretty quickly - Last year one of my friends got to Moscone at 6am just to get his name on the list.

 ###Special events###
 Last year Apple organised several extra talks during the lunch break, and also at the end of day 3.
 These included a 'women in tech' get together, a talk by Debbie the creator of Goldie Blox, and also an animator from Pixar.
 These are quite entertaining and also inspiring, and are a good distraction whilst you eat your lunch.